PolicyStat/jobtastic/README.md

 ## Installation

+1. Install gcc and the python C headers so that you can build [psutil](http://psutil.googlecode.com/hg/INSTALL).

+  On Ubuntu, that means running:

+  `$ sudo apt-get install build-essential python-dev`

+  On OS X, you'll need to run the "XcodeTools" installer.

-1. Get the project source and install it
+2. Get the project source and install it

-    $ pip install jobtastic
+    `$ pip install jobtastic`

 ## Creating Your First Task